Ryandaydev/dev-portal/_docs/openapi.md

 title: Interactive API documentation
 permalink: /docs/openapi/
 ---
 The interactive documentation below demonstrates the functionality of the SWC Fantasy Football API.
+To download the OpenAPI Specification (OAD) file, use the "openapi.json" link below.

-_The "Try it out" functionality is not functional at this time, but please check back soon for this feature._
+_Note: The "Try it out" functionality is not functional at this time, but please check back soon for this feature._

 <div class="intrinsic-container">